Yang Soon-yeal

-Yang Soon-yeal (born November 26, 1959) is a South Korean artist who works in multiple media, including painting and sculpture.
+Yang SoonYeal (born November 26, 1959) is a South Korean artist who works in multiple media, including painting and sculpture.

 Biography

-Yang was born in Uiseong County, South Korea in 1959.
+Yang SoonYeal was born in Uiseong County, South Korea in 1959.
 She received both a bachelor's and master's degree in Oriental painting from Hyosung Women's University (Catholic University of Daegu).
 From 1996 to 2006, she taught oriental painting as an adjunct professor.
 Starting with Beokah Museum (Daegu), she held her solo exhibition in the US, Netherland, Japan, and many other institutions and museums.
 In 2021, the exhibition, 'Motherly Space' held at Gyeongbuk Provincial Government building.
 She awarded from 55 Contemporary Artist Awards (Seoul Art Center, 2010), and Best Art Award from the 40th Korean Council of Art Critics (2020).